ImagoDeo/auxydize-js/README.md

   - export command
 - Unit tests
   - Not exhaustive.
 Lean.
-- Verbose for verbose outputs
 - Add confirmation step for decrypting the database
 - Add confirmation step for removing a secret
-- Refactor: use commands directory functionality for Yargs
-- Refactor: add issuer field in db